 How Many Nicotine Pouches a Day Is Safe?

-There’s no universally agreed-upon “safe” number of nicotine pouches per day.
-However, most health professionals recommend limiting your daily nicotine intake to under 100 mg to reduce the risk of dependency and side effects.
+There’s no universally agreed-upon “safe” number of pouches per day.
+However, most health professionals recommend limiting your nicotine intake per day to under 100 mg to reduce the risk of dependency and side effects.

 Here’s a rough guide for daily pouch use based on nicotine strength: